The Middle East (nightclub): History

 In 1993, in order to create a space for more popular musical acts to perform, the basement of the building, that was formerly a bowling alley, was converted into a music venue.
 This is now known as The Middle East Downstairs.
 The Corner acts as an entrance, waiting area and ticket section to the Downstairs.

 In 2001 the Sater brothers took over the lease of the last remaining portion of the current Middle East complex positioned between the Front and the Corner which was an Indian restaurant at the time.
 It became ZuZu, named after the childhood nickname of one of the Sater brothers, and is a separate restaurant serving upscale cuisine.
 In 2002 this venue was further updated by Lilli Dennison to have a night club type style.
 ZuZu features live music and DJs several times a week.
 In March 2017, the Sater brothers opened the fifth Middle East venue called Sonia, a nightclub in the former location of T.T. the Bear's Place, adjacent to the existing Middle East complex.
-Sonia opened as an all-ages space until a new liquor license is approved, as the license transfer from T.T. was unsuccessful.

 Joseph Sater stepped down from his position as manager of the club in August 2018, following sexual misconduct allegations made against him.
 Performers, DJs, and bands called for a boycott as part of the #MeToo movement.
 The owners denied the allegation in a Facebook post.

+In 2020, Nabil Sater said the property was listed for sale, although no likely offers had been received.
+In 2022, he applied for a permit from the Cambridge Historical Commission to demolish the existing building and build a six-story mixed-use building, with a hotel on the upper floors and music venue space on the first floor and in the basement.